 The trams on Hong Kong Island

-Another great option for capturing them is from a tram stop or at the Johnston- Fleming Road intersection.
+Another excellent option for capturing them is from a tram stop or at the Johnston- Fleming Road intersection.

 - Most Instagrammable cafes in London